-- (a) has done or is about to do any act on the civil aircraft, which appears likely to jeopardise - (i) the safety of the civil aircraft, persons or property on board the civil aircraft; or - (ii) good order and discipline on board the civil aircraft: or - (b) has done an act on the civil aircraft which the pilot incommand considers a serious offence under any law in the State of Registry; - 35 the pilot-in-command may take such measures, including restraint of that person, as the pilotincommand considers to be reasonable.

-Assistance with restraint

-83. A flight crew member of a civil aircraft in flight who is authorised or requested by the pilotincommand, shall render assistance in restraining a person whom the pilotin command considers should be restrained.

-Emergency measures

-84. Despite section eighty-three, at any time, when a civil aircraft is in flight, a flight crew member or any other person, if that person has reasonable grounds to believe that measures are immediately necessary for the protection of the safety of the civil aircraft, any person or property on board the civil aircraft, the person may take necessary measures, including restraint of a person, prior 10 to obtaining the authority of the pilot incommand.
+Assistance with restraint 83.
+A flight crew member of a civil aircraft in flight who is authorised or requested by the pilot-in-command, shall render assistance in restraining a person whom the pilot-in-command considers should be restrained.
+Emergency measures 84.
+Despite section eighty-three , at any time, when a civil aircraft is in flight, a flight crew member or any other person, if that person has reasonable grounds to believe that measures are immediately necessary for the protection of the safety of the civil aircraft, any person or property on board the civil aircraft, the person may take necessary measures, including restraint of a person, prior to obtaining the authority of the pilot-in-command.
+Disembarking person 85.
+A pilot-in-command of a civil aircraft may disembark any person on board the civil aircraft, in any country in which that aircraft may be, if the pilot-in-command believes it is necessary to do so in order to- (a) protect the safety of the civil aircraft, persons or property on board the aircraft; or (b) maintain good order and discipline on board the civil aircraft.
+Report to authorities 86.
+(1) A pilot-in-command of a civil aircraft shall, before disembarking any person in accordance with section eighty-five , make a report, giving reasons for doing so, to a law enforcement officer or an immigration officer in the country of disembarkation.
+(2) The Pilot-in-Command of the aircraft may, after complying with subsection (1), deliver that person into the custody of a police officer or an immigration officer.
+Termination of restraint 87.
+Subject to section eighty , any restraint imposed on a person on board an aircraft, in accordance with sections eighty-two , eighty-three , or eighty-four , shall not be continued after the time when the civil aircraft first ceases to be in flight unless, before, or as soon as is reasonably practicable after that time, the pilot-in-command has reported the disembarkation of that person in accordance with section eighty-six .
+Continuation of restraint 88.
+A restraint imposed on a person under this Part may be continued after the pilot-in-command has made a report in accordance with section eighty-six - (a) for any period, including the period of any further flight between that time and the first occasion thereafter, in which the pilot-in-command is able, with the requisite consent of a law enforcement officer or immigration officer, to disembark or deliver the person under restraint; or

-Disembarking person

-- 85. A pilot-in-command of a civil aircraft may disembark any person on board the civil aircraft, in any country in which that aircraft may be, if the pilotincommand believes it is necessary to do so in order to- - (a) protect the safety of the civil aircraft, persons or property on board the aircraft; or

-(b) maintain good order and discipline on board the civil aircraft.
+(b) if the person under restraint agrees to continue the journey under restraint on board that civil aircraft.

-Report to authorities

-- 86. (1) A pilotincommand of a civil aircraft shall, before disembarking any person in accordance with section eighty-five, 20 make a report, giving reasons for doing so, to a law enforcement officer or an immigration officer in the country of disembarkation. - (2) The Pilot in Command of the aircraft may, after complying with subsection (1), deliver that person into the custody of a police officer or an immigration officer.

-Termination of restraint

-87. Subject to section seventy, any restraint imposed on a person on board an aircraft, in accordance with sections eighty-two, eighty-three, or eighty-four, shall not be continued after the time when the civil aircraft first ceases to be in flight unless, before, or as soon as is reasonably practicable after that time, the Pilot in 30 Command has reported the disembarkation of that person in accordance with section eighty-six.

-Continuation of restraint

-- 88. A restraint imposed on a person under this Part may be continued after the pilotincommand has made a report in accordance with section eighty-six - (a) for any period, including the period of any further flight between that time and the first occasion thereafter, in which the pilotincommand is able, with the requisite consent of a law enforcement officer or immigration officer, to disembark or deliver the person under 40 restraint; or

-- (b) if the person under restraint agrees to continue the journey under restraint on board that civil aircraft. - 89.
-A law enforcement officer or immigration officer who takes custody of a person who has been disembarked by a 5 pilotincommand shall-
+89. A law enforcement officer or immigration officer who takes custody of a person who has been disembarked by a pilot-in-command shall-